 Tutoring or demonstrating:

 - BI1508 Ecology and environmental science (1st year)

-- Board member / student representative for the European Society for Ecological Economics (ESEE)
+- Board member for the European Society for Ecological Economics (ESEE)

-- Reviewer for Conservation Biology, Marine Ecology Progress Series, Journal of Ethnobiology and Ethnomedicine and Wetlands.
+- Reviewer for Animal Conservation, Conservation Biology, Marine Ecology Progress Series, Journal of Ethnobiology and Ethnomedicine, Wetlands and Environment, Development and Sustainability.

 - Coordinator ACES informal seminar program